The 6 Best Survival Fishing Kits For Any Scenario

 - Ultralight spinning reel

-- Hand reel (the Ka-bar backpacker is a great pre-made option)
+- Hand reel (the Ka-bar backpacker is a tremendous pre-made option)

 - Slingshot caster (works best with heavier weights)